mvolkmann/blog/src/ocaml.md

 - The `ocamlbuild` (predecessor to `dune`) and `dune` (modern) build systems simplify building complex and managing dependencies.
 - The `ocamldoc` tool generates documentation from OCaml source code annotations.
+  This is in maintenance mode.
+Using `odoc` through Dune is preferred.
 - The `ocamldebug` debugger is used to debug OCaml programs.
 - The `ocamlprof` tool profiles OCaml programs to analyze their performance and identify bottlenecks.